 Considerations Before Owning a Pitbull Breed

-If you’re thinking about adopting one of the bully breeds, there are many considerations you’ll want to keep in mind.
+However, if you’re thinking about adopting one of the bully breeds, there are many considerations you’ll want to keep in mind.
 Here are a few I recommend looking into before you adopt.

 Legalities and Insurance